 LILLE INTERNATIONAL ARTS FESTIVAL Lille, France.
 Dec.
 2003 – Mar.
 2004

-Mediated Encounters as part of exhibit on robotic art curated by Richard Castelli.
+The premiere of the 5 robots of Augmented Fish Reality commission, Mediated Encounters and Autopoiesis, as part of an exhibit on robotic art curated by Richard Castelli.
 Invited.